 ^{} Applications for sewage disposal facilities shall include plans for such facilities prepared by a registered professional engineer.
-All plans shall include assurances that the proposed facilities will not be subject to flooding, will not contaminate ground water resources, and other assurances that may be required by the Board of Zoning Appeals Zoning Board of Appeals.
+All plans shall include assurances that the proposed facilities will not be subject to flooding, will not contaminate ground water resources, and other assurances that may be required by the Zoning Board of Appeals.
 All sewage disposal facilities shall be constructed in accordance with the rules and regulations of the State of Illinois, and of this Ordinance.